wkumari/draft-wkumari-opsawg-sdi/README.md

    choosing to the unprovisioned device.

    This mechanism does not protect against a malicious vendor.
-While the keypair should be generated on the device, and the private key should be securely stored, the mechanism cannot detect or protect against a vendor who claims to do this, but instead generates the keypair off device and keeps a copy of the private key.
+While the key pair should be generated on the device, and the private key should be securely stored, the mechanism cannot detect or protect against a vendor who claims to do this, but instead generates the key pair off device and keeps a copy of the private key.
 It is largely understood in the operator community that a malicious vendor or attacker with physical access to the device is largely a "Game Over" situation.

-   Even when using a secure bootstrapping mechanism, security conscious operators may wish to bootstrap devices with a minimal or less sensitive config, and then replace this with a more complete one after install.
+   Even when using a secure bootstrap mechanism, security-conscious operators may wish to bootstrap devices with a minimal or less- sensitive configuration, and then replace this with a more complete one after install.

 8. Acknowledgments